Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/archive/Chapter2a.md

 Ljörn looked at Hjalvir.
 He hadn't started eating, but wasn't expecting there to be an announcement.

 Hjalvir continued, "Far from Iceland we have sailed!
-We are here, the first men to see a new world!
-And Þórr, he has seen our struggle, and has given this warm soup to us, now we can relish in it!"
+Soldiers of Randúlfr we are no more! Þórr has seen our struggle, and given this warm soup we have been, now we can relish in it!"

 There was a cheer, and they began.
 It was warm and tasted different, and the chunks of fish were at the bottom.
 Ljörn quickly ate it all.